PCAR selects Helpline Software after a multi-year RFP toimprove statewide caller experience

 4. Advocates get interrupted while already helping someone else

 When a second call pushes through while an advocate is already supporting a survivor, the advocate gets split, the current caller gets a worse experience, and the next caller may still not get handled properly.
+Some survivors even end calls early when they hear the advocate being pulled in another direction.

 5. "Why did you miss that call?" is often the wrong question